OMNI Surgical System for Glaucoma

 The trial requires participants to be on a topical prostaglandin F2 analog as monotherapy for at least 3 months before the screening.
 The protocol does not specify if you need to stop other medications, but it seems you must continue the prostaglandin treatment.

-What safety data is available for the OMNI Surgical System for glaucoma?
+What is the safety track record for the OMNI Surgical System?

-Is the OMNI Surgical System a promising treatment for glaucoma?
+What evidence suggests that the OMNI Surgical System is effective for glaucoma?

 This trial is for people who have had cataract surgery (pseudophakic patients) and are now dealing with primary open-angle glaucoma, a common type of eye pressure problem.
 Participants should need additional treatment despite already using eye drops for glaucoma.